 Petro yields on tariffs to Ecuador after CAN call

-Published on May 09, 2026 | Translated from Spanish
+Published on May 14, 2026 | Translated from Spanish

 President Gustavo Petro stated that he has no objections to eliminating the tariffs imposed on Ecuadorian products, responding to the request from the Andean Community.
 The measure, which affected sectors such as textiles and agriculture, generated trade tensions between the two countries.
-The president's stance aims to ease frictions and resume regional integration.
+The president's stance seeks to ease frictions and resume regional integration.

-Graphic shows Petro and CAN delegates at a round table, removing a tariff seal on a map of Ecuador.
+Graphic shows Petro and CAN delegates at a roundtable, removing a tariff seal on a map of Ecuador.

 How does the elimination of tariffs impact digital commerce? 🌐